aws-quickstart/cdk-eks-blueprints/docs/addons/opa-gatekeeper.md

 The Open Policy Agent (OPA, pronounced “oh-pa”) is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA provides a high-level declarative language that lets you specify policy as code and simple APIs to offload policy decision-making from your software.
 You can use OPA to enforce policies in microservices, Kubernetes, CI/CD pipelines, API gateways, and more.
 OPA uses a policy language known as Rego which is a query language which was purpose built to support structured document models such as JSON.
 To learn more about Rego check out this [link](https://www.openpolicyagent.org/docs/latest/policy-language/).

 OPA Gatekeeper is an open-source project that provides a first-class integration between OPA and Kubernetes.
 What Gatekeeper adds is an extensible parameterized policy library that includes native Kubernetes CRD's for instantiating and extending the OPA policy library.
+The Kubernetes API Server is configured to query OPA for admission control decisions when objects (e.g., Pods, Services, etc.) are created, updated, or deleted.
+The API Server sends the entire Kubernetes object in the webhook request to OPA.
+OPA evaluates the policies it has loaded using the admission review as input.
 Gatekeeper also provides audit functionality as well.
-The diagram below shows how Gatekeeper interacts with the Kube API Server.
+The diagram below shows the flow between a user making a request to the Kube-API server and how AdmissionReview and AdmissionRequests are made through OPA Gatekeeper.

 ![opa](https://d33wubrfki0l68.cloudfront.net/a5ed0c27ff2dda6abb18b9bc960f2ad4120d937a/a5939/docs/latest/images/kubernetes-admission-flow.png))

 In the context of a Shared Services Platform running on Amazon EKS, platform teams and administrators need a way of being able to set policies to adhere to governance and security requirements for all workloads and teams working on the same cluster.
-Examples of standard use cases for using policies via OPA Gatekeeper are shown below:
+Examples of standard use cases for using policies via OPA Gatekeeper are listed below:

 - Which users can access which resources.
 - Which subnets egress traffic is allowed to.